Onesso/RESTFUL-and-sockets/README.md

 to enable this endpoint we must have some database functions(that performs the verification logic).

-Therefore we'll create another dir (controller)
+we'll create another dir (controller) it here where we'll write the function logic. and exported to router functions